GCC-DIMNT-CPTEC/tools/mpas_nc2grib2/README.md

 # MPAS_NC2GRIB2

-The MPAS_NC2GRIB2 is a software to read the MONAN dataout in NETCDF format and write in FM92-GRIB (Version2)
+This software reads MONAN data files in netcdf format and writes them to FM92-GRIB (version 2)

 ## 1-Compilation Instructions

-To compile MPAS_NC2GRIB on linux, it is necessary the previous instalation of EcCodes and netcdf-fotran libraries
+To compile MPAS_NC2GRIB on linux, it is necessary to previously install of **ECCODES** and **netcdf-fotran** libraries

 ### 1.1 - Compilation in INPE egeon
  To compile in egeon.cptec.inpe.br with gfortran use: